-Google's event livestream began with a fun bit of adver-tainment wherein a group of musicians coordinated an impromptu virtual jam session with a little help from their , watches and .
-As the hip quartet came together to make beautiful music on the same stage Google's executives were about to appear, I thought for a second I was viewing another .
+Google's event livestream began with a fun bit of adver-tainment wherein a group of musicians coordinated an impromptu virtual jam session with a little help from their Pixel phones, watches and earbuds.
+As the hip quartet came together to make beautiful music on the same stage Google's executives were about to appear, I thought for a second I was viewing another Apple event.
 Is Google "cool" now?

-As a person sitting here with aon my left wrist and a to my right, I will disclose my bias and say, yes, totally cool.
+As a person sitting here with a Fitbit on my left wrist and a Pixel 6 to my right, I will disclose my bias and say, yes, totally cool.
 As a person sitting here counting the ways Google just pulled a "How do you do, fellow kids?"
 I have to say… probably not.

 There was a guy in my college dorm who wanted nothing more than to have friends stop by to hang out, but for whatever reason (he was kind of weird, I guess) no one ever knocked on his door.
 "I don't understand it," he said.
 "I have food.
 And music!"
 That's basically Google.

-To me, Pixel brand has still only earned 2% of the North American market compared to the iPhone's 52%., the and to get excited about.
-But the
+To me, the Pixel 6 rocks, the Pixel Watch looks like a winner and Android 13 has a ton of great features to get excited about.
+But the Pixel brand has still only earned 2% of the North American market compared to the iPhone's 52%.

-Still, I love a good underdog story, or whatever you call a software giant with athat also happens to be one of the largest companies in the world.
+Still, I love a good underdog story, or whatever you call a software giant with a shaky hardware track record that also happens to be one of the largest companies in the world.
 And I especially enjoy it when that "underdog" is this savage.

-Always-on display and lock screen widgets: "We take it as a compliment when others in the industry follow our lead," Google's VP of Product Management Brian Rakowski said at the Pixel 7 keynote, name-checking the Pixel's always-on display, lock screen widgets and.
+Always-on display and lock screen widgets: "We take it as a compliment when others in the industry follow our lead," Google's VP of Product Management Brian Rakowski said at the Pixel 7 keynote, name-checking the Pixel's always-on display, lock screen widgets and astrophotography.
 To paraphrase: But we've had this stuff for, like, ever!
-Apple notably just added an and , both in the past -- checks watch -- month.
+Apple notably just added an always-on display to the iPhone 14 Pro and lock screen widgets in iOS 16, both in the past -- checks watch -- month.

-Car-crash detection: Rakowski also pointed out, before it was cool -- before it was .
+Car-crash detection: Rakowski also pointed out Google introduced car-crash detection three years ago, before it was cool -- before it was a twinkle in the iPhone 14's eye.
 Major hipster vibes.

-Photo Unblur: One of theis Photo Unblur, which Google says will sharpen blurry photos, even old ones taken "on a phone or a camera that doesn't quite match the quality of a Pixel phone."
+Photo Unblur: One of the Pixel 7's exciting new features is Photo Unblur, which Google says will sharpen blurry photos, even old ones taken "on a phone or a camera that doesn't quite match the quality of a Pixel phone."
 Like, say, an iPhone?
 Just saying the quiet part out loud here.

 RCS: The spiciest zinger came from Google's requisite RCS plea.
 "RCS is the modern industry standard for messaging.
 And it's already been adopted by most of the industry," Rakowski said, emphasizing modern and most.
 Note that RCS is actually Google's own technology, not technically an industry standard (and not without its problems).
 Google's been trying to make RCS happen since 2008, really hijacking the green bubble shame story.
 "We hope every device-maker gets the message and adopts RCS, making texting better for every smartphone user," Rakowski added.
-To paraphrase: I am once again asking you to support !
+To paraphrase: I am once again asking you to support Rich Communication Services!

-I would be remiss if I didn't point out this underdog story is not without its plot twists: Google later announcedthat it copied from Apple, like Cinematic Blur (or ), 2x zoom and face unlock/ .
+I would be remiss if I didn't point out this underdog story is not without its plot twists: Google later announced features for the Pixel phone lineup that it copied from Apple, like Cinematic Blur (or Cinematic Mode), 2x zoom and face unlock/Face ID.